aws-samples/serverless-patterns/eventbridge-schedule-remove-one-time-schedules-to-sns-cdk-python/README.md

 ## How it works

-An EventBridge Scheduler job runs every day to identify and delete one time EventBridge Scheduler jobs expired more than 7 days.Scheduler job also sends a SNS notifications to confirm the activity is completed.
+An Amazon EventBridge Scheduler job runs every five minutes and will use AWS lambda to identify and delete one time Amazon EventBridge Scheduler jobs expired more than 7 days.Scheduler job also sends a SNS notifications to confirm the activity is completed.
-Along with a schedule and topic, the CDK stack creates an IAM role and policy for EventBridge Scheduler to assume and send messages.
+Along with a schedule and topic, the CDK stack creates an IAM role and policy for Amazon EventBridge Scheduler to assume and send messages.

 ## Testing
-After the stack has been deployed, you can verify EventBridge is successfully publishing to the topic by viewing the topics "NumberOfMessagesPublished" metric in CloudWatch and verifying positive data points.
+After the stack has been deployed, you can verify Amazon EventBridge is successfully publishing to the topic by viewing the topics "NumberOfMessagesPublished" metric in CloudWatch and verifying positive data points.

 You can also add a subscription to the SNS topic such as an email address or phone number to verify messages are being published successfully.